How to paint a landscape for complete beginners

 - How do you draw a simple landscape?

-Reduce the elements in the scent to just the bare essentials, or what you think is important.
-E.g. For a street scene try ignoring most of the people and signs,etc. Try squinting and see which details disappear first.
+Consider painting it in an abstract style.
+This often simplifies the natural detail you need to work on when painting a scene realistically.
+You can reduce the elements in the scene to the bare essentials, or what you think is important.
+E.g. For a street scene try ignoring many of people and signs,etc. Try squinting and see which details disappear first.
+Take quick glances at the scene and paint the main ideas you are getting from it.
 Also, try doing the landscape with a reduced colour palette.
+This can make it easier.